Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 #### Selected Completed Works (in Reverse Chronological Order)

+*Shared Lives and Spaces (SLS)* for Violinist and Cellist (after the Care Collective and Susan Leigh Star) - 2022, 10' <br />
+&emsp; commissioned by Sahada Buckley and Trace Johnson

 *Simple Machines are Also Power Tools: The Wedge as Boundary Maker and Boundary Object (After Susan Leigh Star)* for String Quartet - 2022, 17'

 *If on a Winter's Night a Thrill...
 (After Italo Calvino)* for 2-Channel Fixed Media - 2021, 6'42"